isamu-isozaki/teamai_test/ea/index.html.md

 * Meetings according to time zone.
 Try to keep mornings free for people in GMT+
 * On the weeks Barbie has her kids she will doing school drop off and pick up.
 If needed - she can take calls during pick up 3:45-4:15pm but can’t do video.
-* Barbie likes when she can have free time (30 minutes) between 4:30-5pm to help the kids with homework, but it isn’t required.
+* Barbie likes when she can have free time (30 minutes/index.html.md) between 4:30-5pm to help the kids with homework, but it isn’t required.
-* Hours between 7am-8:30am (M,T,TH,F) 8-9:30am (W)  5-8pm are sacred for family time on the weeks she has the kids.
+* Hours between 7am-8:30am (M,T,TH,F/index.html.md) 8-9:30am (W/index.html.md)  5-8pm are sacred for family time on the weeks she has the kids.
 On Wednesdays her kids don’t start school until 9:15am so she leaves the house around 9am to drop them off and is usually home by 9:15am.
 * Barbie loves reminders - upcoming meetings that she may need to prep for.
-Out of office email responders, etc (ie: PeopleOps FGU, PeopleOps Monthly Metrics, PeopleOps 101, etc).
+Out of office email responders, etc (ie: PeopleOps FGU, PeopleOps Monthly Metrics, PeopleOps 101, etc/index.html.md).
 * Ensure Calendar is up to date on out of office days to cancel, decline, and reschedule meetings
 * All Meetings should have personal zoom link
 * All E-Group meetings should have a Zoom link and accurate times in the invite